 Teachers can also use TikTok to create short videos on specific subjects that students can watch.
 This is great for explaining lesson concepts.
 Not only does it mean a short and to the point video, but one that can be watched multiple times so students are able to revisit the guidance when working on the task.

 These videos are also great for highlighting key points from a lesson, as an after-class resource that students can view from home to help reinforce any points made in the lesson.
-Students also don't need to be distracted by taking notes when they know these videos will be available after, allowing them to concentrate more in the moment so ideas are assimilated more consciously.
+Students also don't need to be distracted by taking notes when they know these videos will be available afterward, allowing them to concentrate more in the moment so ideas are assimilated more consciously.

 Here's a great teacher example showing a snippet of a teacher working through questions below: